bsempir0x65/CTF_Writeups/DownUnderCTF 2021/README.md

 * The given values were randomly generated
 * Manually solving the task is not humanly possible and our mate Kratos was not available <img src="https://upload.wikimedia.org/wikipedia/en/6/60/Kratos_PS4.jpg" alt="Kratos" width="4%" height="4%">

 Now we thought the goal is to answer all questions to get the flag.
-So we needed someone who is smarter and faster than we are and since kratos was still not available /play trombone we settled for the next best thing. :computer:
+So we needed someone who is smarter and faster than we are and since kratos was still not available we settled for the next best thing. :computer:

 But First let us to the best thing: